mh-skjelvareid/synaptus/README.md

 # Organization

+## Assets common to both Python and Matlab versions
+- `datasets` contains datasets in .mat-format, used for test/demonstration of the algorithms
+- `docs` contains background information not specific to the programming language (PhD thesis ++)

+## Python
+The Python version of the toolbox is placed in the `python` folder and contains
+- `core` contains the Python modules for synthetic aperture focusing
+- `learn` contains Jupyter notebooks demonstrating simplified versions of some of the algorithms in the toolbox, with additional plots of data at intermediate steps to help understanding.
+- `test` contains test code (pytest)
+- `docs` contains files related to documentation of the Python version (MkDocs).

+## Matlab / Octave
-The toolbox is organized into the following folders:
+The Matlab version of the toolbox is placed in the `matlab` folder and contains:
 - 'core' contains the functions for synthetic aperture focusing.
 Each file represents a separate algorithm.
-- 'datasets' contains datasets in .mat-format, used for test/demonstration of the algorithms
 - 'test' contains test scripts for the algorithms
-- 'misc' contains various function used to help in processing and plotting of results.
+- 'misc' contains various functions used to help in processing and plotting of results.
 - 'learn' contains simplified versions of (some of) the algorithms in the toolbox, with additional plots of data at intermediate steps to help understanding.
-- 'docs' contains relevant documentation (PhD thesis ++)
-- 'experimental' contains "draft" code related to smaller concepts and ideas, including tilt compensation.
-The code is not fully polished/commented.

 # Requirements

+## Python
+The Python version of `synaptus` depends on NumPy, SciPy, MatPlotLib, and Jupyter notebooks.
+See `pyproject.toml` for details.

+## Matlab / Octave
-The toolbox requires a working base installation of Matlab or Octave, with some additional signal processing functions.
+Using the Matlab/Octave part of `synaptus` requires a working base installation of Matlab or Octave, with some additional signal processing functions.
 Details for Matlab and Octave are given below.

-## Matlab
+### Matlab
 Matlab is available for Linux, MacOS and Windows, and can be purchased from [Mathworks](https://mathworks.com/store/).
 Running Synaptus on Matlab requires:
 - Base installation of Matlab (has been tested with version 2021a, installed on Windows)
 - [Signal processing toolbox](https://se.mathworks.com/products/signal.html) (has been tested with version 8.6)

-## Octave
+### Octave
 GNU Octave is free and open source, and is available for both Linux, MacOS and Windows.
 See [GNU download and installation page](https://www.gnu.org/software/octave/download) for details.

 Running Synaptus on Octave requires: